aarblaster/light-dramaturgy/_pages/about.md

 This PhD is by creative practice at the School of Arts and Creative Technologies at the University of York.
 It is supervised by [Dr Katherine Graham](https://www.york.ac.uk/arts-creative-technologies/people/katherine/) and [Dr Rebecca Benzie](https://www.york.ac.uk/arts-creative-technologies/people/rebecca-benzie/), both at the School of ACT.

-The PhD focuses on developing a dramaturgical tool kit for lighting designers to use while creating work.
-It isn't focused on the final product – rather it aims to be a tool for practice.
-The PhD will be undertaken through practice-based research which will ensure my research retains value for practitioners.

 You can find out more about the [PhD in Theatre, Film, Television and Interactive Media (by creative practice)](https://www.york.ac.uk/arts-creative-technologies/study/theatre-film-television-research-degrees/phd-theatre-film-tv-interactive-media-by-creative/) on the University of York website.